DecisionsDev/odm-docker-kubernetes/platform/eks/README-ECR.md

   For more information about these commands, see [Mirroring images to a private container registry](https://www.ibm.com/docs/en/odm/8.12.0?topic=installation-mirroring-images-private-container-registry).

-  You can check the repositories available and the images available in specific repositories using the commands below :
+  You can check the repositories and the images available using the commands below :

   ```bash
   # List the repositories